kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 automations, so be extremely careful here.
 -->

-No. The default behavior (field unset or `false`) uses existing per-pod availability.
+No. The default behavior (field unset or `Pod`) uses existing per-pod availability.
 The new behavior is opt-in per-PDB.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?